google/codeworld/web/help/GuideUnit1.md

 *transformations*.

-A **transformation** is a function that receives a picture called the preimage, with a description of something to change about it, and then produces a new picture that is like the preimage, except for that change.
+A **transformation** is a function that receives a picture called the preimage, and a description of something to change about it, and then produces a new picture that is like the preimage, except for that change.

 *************************************************